jcurl/RJCP.DLL.CrashReporter/README.md

 recent messages are of importance.
 But if there are warnings or errors, these may be of more importance than the most recent.

+On .NET Core, set the global loggers via the `LogSource` class.

 ## Extensibility

 The software is designed to allow user provided data collection classes to